Distributions in CFT II. Minkowski Space: Scalar 4-point function

 \subsection{Local commutativity}

 Let us show that the constructed Minkowski correlators satisfy local commutativity.
-This follows by a robust argument which uses only Lorentz invariance, analyticity in the forward tube, existence of the boundary distribution, and real analyticity of the Euclidean correlators away from coincident points (OS {\cite{osterwalder1973}}, Sec.\ 4.5).
+This follows by a robust argument which uses only Lorentz invariance, analyticity in the forward tube, existence of the boundary distribution, together with real analyticity and permutation symmetry of the Euclidean correlators away from coincident points (OS {\cite{osterwalder1973}}, Sec.\ 4.5).
 Here for completeness we will provide this argument for $n$-point functions which is its natural setting.
 In Sec.\ \ref{localCFT} below we will make some remarks specific to CFT 4-point functions.

 So, we start from the Euclidean correlator $G^E (x_1, \ldots, x_n)$ at $x_1^0 > x^0_2 > \cdots > x_n^0$ and its analytic continuation $G (x_1, \ldots, x_n)$ to the forward tube $\mathcal{T}_n$ which is the set of points $x_k \in \mathbb{C}^d$ such that their differences $y_k = x_k - x_{k + 1}$ satisfy $\tmop{Re} y_k^0 > | \tmop{Im} \mathbf{y}_k |$ or equivalently $\eta_k \succ 0$ in terms of $\zeta_k = (i y_k^0, \mathbf{y}_k) = \xi_k + i \eta_k$, $\xi_k, \eta_k \in \mathbb{R}^{1, d - 1}$.
 We will write $G$ instead of $G_n$.
 We know by Theorem \ref{ThVlad} that this analytic continuation is invariant under Lorentz transformations $\zeta_k \rightarrow \Lambda \zeta_k$ where $\Lambda \in L_+^{\uparrow}$, the identity component of the real Lorentz group.
 Since $G$ is translationally invariant, it depends only on $\zeta_k$, and we will abuse of notation by sometimes writing $G (\zeta_1, \ldots, \zeta_{n - 1})$ and $(\zeta_1, \ldots, \zeta_{n - 1}) \in \mathcal{T}_n$ instead of $G (x_1, \ldots, x_n)$ and $(x_1, \ldots, x_n) \in \mathcal{T}_n$.